tamirhaver129/Deep-Learning-Course-046211-Project---Predictinting-Stock-Prices/README.md

 Learning Rate

 Look Back – How many past weeks do we need in order to predict next week’s value.
+# Naive predictor
+We compared our models to a naïve predictor which predicts next week’s closing value based on the average weekly gain – g of the Nasdaq:

+p_n=t_(n-1)*g

 # File name	Purpose
 | File Name        | Purpose           |
 | ---------------- |:-----------------:|